tradegecko/ruby-exercise/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)
 # Overview #

-A Rails app that finds the most recent tweet with images by a single keyword and then process them with deep dreaming algorithm, and lastly tweet new images at [@deepdreaming_](https://twitter.com/deepdreaming_).
+A Rails app that finds the most recent tweet with images by a single keyword and then process the image with deep dreaming algorithm, and lastly tweet new images at [@deepdreaming_](https://twitter.com/deepdreaming_).

 # Setup